AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/overview-of-planner-hour-fte-cost-information-in-role-project-views.md

 </ul>

 <ul style="list-style-type: circle;">
- <li> <p>You can budget Hours, FTE, or Cost for your resources for any time frame displayed in the <span>Resource Planner</span>, independent of the timeline of the project.
+ <li> <p>You can budget Hours, FTE, or Cost for your resources for any time frame displayed in the Resource Planner, independent of the timeline of the project.
 For example, if you want to indicate that your resources might not be available during the timeline of the project (where they are associated with Planned Hours), but they might be available during another time, you can do so by budgeting them for time frames where the Planned Hours are zero, if that is when they become available to work.
 You can manually change the timeline of the project to match your resource availability after you do this.</p> <note type="note">
     We recommend that you manually budget your Hours, FTE, or Cost for job roles or for users first.
 You can use the automatic options to budget time for your projects and resources only when you are sure that the amount of Planned Hours, FTE, or Cost should always match your Budgeted Hours, FTE, or Cost.
-   <br>For information about using the automatic options for budgeting in the
-   <span>Resource Planner</span>, see the section "Budget project and roles automatically" in the article
+   <br>For information about using the automatic options for budgeting in the Resource Planner, see the section "Budget project and roles automatically" in the article
    <a href="../../resource-mgmt/resource-planning/resource-availability-allocation-resource-planner.md" class="MCXref xref">Review resource availability and allocation using the Resource Planner</a>.
   </note> </li>
 </ul>

-* Budgeting FTE or costs is identical with budgeting hours, where `Adobe Workfront` uses the FTE and cost values instead of hours for the resources you budget.
+* Budgeting FTE or costs is identical with budgeting hours, where Adobe Workfront uses the FTE and cost values instead of hours for the resources you budget.

-  For more information about understanding how Costs are calculated in the `Resource Planner`, see [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).
+  For more information about understanding how Costs are calculated in the Resource Planner, see [Calculate costs in the Resource Planner](../../resource-mgmt/resource-planning/calculate-costs-resource-planner.md).

-* Budgeting allocations for your resources in the `Resource Planner` is done in the following ways:
+* Budgeting allocations for your resources in the Resource Planner is done in the following ways:

   * Manually